 Even though the encoder model performs better than the convolution models and the other models that participated in the challenge, the encoder models that have been trained here have a slight gap with a perfect classifier.
 We carefully examined the frequent false positives and the false negatives reported by various encoder models.
 Some of the images that have been identified as false positives and false negatives are given in Fig. \ref{fig:fp} and Fig. \ref{fig:fn}.
-Looking at these false positives and false negatives, we can see that the encoder models are trying to find if the input image has an arc-like structure or multiple distorted images.
-Suppose the input image has any of these characteristics in at least one of the bands.
-In that case, the detector identifies the image as a strong lens.
-Similarly, if both these features are missing, then the detector classifies the image to be non-lens.
+Looking at these false positives and false negatives, we can see that the encoder models are trying to find whether the input image has an arc-like structure or multiple distorted images.
+If we suppose the input image has any of these characteristics in at least one of the bands, the detector identifies the image as a strong lens.
+Similarly, if both these features are missing, then the detector classifies the image as a non-lens.
 In order to improve the performance of the models, we need the model to be trained on more realistic and complex data.